vnmrsharma/ReCDFyi/README.md

 ---

+## 🤖 What's New: AI-Powered Smart Metadata!

+ReCd just got a whole lot smarter!
+When you make a CD public, we use **Google Gemini 2.0 Flash** to automatically analyze your files and generate intelligent metadata:

+- **🔍 Smart Search**: Find CDs by content, not just names
+- **🏷️ Auto-Tagging**: AI generates relevant tags from filenames
+- **🎯 Better Discovery**: Public CDs are easier to find in the marketplace
+- **🔒 Privacy-First**: Only happens when YOU make a CD public
+- **⚡ Non-Blocking**: Happens in the background—no waiting
+- **🎨 Retro UI**: Metadata displayed in authentic Y2K style

+**How it works:**
+1. Upload files with descriptive names (e.g., "sunset_beach_vacation.jpg")
+2. Toggle CD to public
+3. AI analyzes filenames and generates smart tags
+4. Metadata appears in retro Y2K style
+5. Enhanced search makes your CD discoverable

+**Pro tip**: Use descriptive filenames for best AI results!

+See [AI_METADATA_FEATURE.md](docs/AI_METADATA_FEATURE.md) for technical details.

+---

 ## 🎯 About The Project

 Remember the days when you'd carefully select songs, burn them onto a CD, design custom cover art, and share your creation with friends? **ReCd(fyi)** brings back that nostalgic experience in a modern, digital format.